-Priority Action Area Target Indicator SDG Indicator (if applicable) Tier T&I Priority Action Area 4: PREVENT AND ELIMINATE ONLINE AND TECH- FACILITATED GBV AND DISCRIMINATION Target 4: By 2026, a majority of countries and tech companies demonstrate accountability by implementing policies and solutions against online and tech facilitated GBV and discrimination.
-Number of a).
-Countries that have implemented policies against online and tech facilitated discrimination and GBV and b).
-Tech companies that have implemented solutions against online and tech facilitated discrimination and GBV, as measured by the sub-targets.
-Target 4a: A majority of countries have legislation in place to prevent and prosecute rights' violations and online and techfacilitated GBV and discrimination.
+Priority Action Area Target Indicator SDG Indicator (if applicable) Tier T&I Priority Action Area 4: PREVENT AND ELIMINATE ONLINE AND TECH- FACILITATED GBV AND DISCRIMINATION AND ELIMINATE and tech companies demonstrate implemented policies against online and accountability by implementing policies and solutions against online and tech facilitated by Tech companies that have implement by Tech companies that have implement solutions against online and tech facilitated by Tech companies that have implement by Tech companies that have implement by Tech companies that have implemented policies against online and Self-companies demonstrate implemented policies against online and tech facilitated discrimination and GBV and discrimination. implemented policies against online and tech facilitated discrimination and GBV and b).
+Tech companies that have implemented solutions against online and tech facilitated discrimination and GBV, as measured by the Target 4a: A majority of countries have legislation in place to prevent and prosecute rights' violations and online and techfacilitated GBV and discrimination.
 Number of countries that have implemented policies against online and tech facilitated discrimination and GBV III Target 4b: A majority of tech companies publicly report on the level of online and tech-facilitated GBV and discrimination and how they handle reports of abuse.
 Number of tech companies that have implemented solutions against online and tech facilitated discrimination and GBV III